-The Trust Board and Local Governing Bodies have had due regard to the additional information and support set out in KCSiE and ensures that the schools have whole school approaches to online safety and have a clear policy on use of communications technology in school.
-Online Safety will be a running and interrelated theme when devising and implementing policies and procedures.
+The governing body/proprietor has had due regard to the additional information and support set out in KCSiE and ensures that the school has a whole school approach to online safety and has a clear policy on use of communications technology in school.
+Online safety will be a running and interrelated theme when devising and implementing policies and procedures.
 This will include considering how online safety is reflected in all relevant policies and whilst planning the curriculum, any teacher training, the role of the DSL and any parental engagement.